awilby/bluerov_ros/README.md

 # bluerov_ros
-Packages for using BlueROV2 platform with the Robot Operating System (ROS)
+Packages for using BlueROV2 platform with the Robot Operating System (ROS).

+This package is under development and will change frequently.
+Use at your own risk.

 ## Installation